California’s Famed Giant Sequoias Wrapped In Aluminum As Wildfire Nears

 The wildfires are among the latest in a long summer of blazes that have scorched nearly 3,550 square miles (9,195 square kilometers) in California, destroying hundreds of homes.

 Crews had limited ground access to the Colony Fire and the extreme steepness of the terrain around the Paradise Fire prevented it completely, requiring extensive aerial water and flame-retardant drops on both fires.
-The two fires were being managed collectively as the KNP Complex.MORE NEWS: Man, 24, Killed In Sacramento Shooting On Fruitridge Road; Other Man Hurt
+The two fires were being managed collectively as the KNP Complex.MORE NEWS: Sacramento Police Say Thieves Target Women Along Stockton Boulevard In Broad Daylight

 Copyright 2021 The Associated Press.